JoergDF/MobileTiltMouse/server/README.md

   Integration tests are available for both iOS and Android.
 These tests launch an iOS simulator or Android emulator on the same computer, where a test case of the apps (simulating a button press) interacts with the server.
 The server then verifies if the correct signal is received.

   **Prerequisite:**
-  The appropriate development environment (Xcode for iOS, Android Studio for Android) must be installed on the test machine.
+  The appropriate development environment (Xcode for iOS, Android Studio for Android) must be installed on the test machine, which should run MacOS (not tested with Linux or Windows).

   Integration tests are not run by default with other tests and must be explicitly invoked.